Marcelo travels with rest of Real Madrid squad for Chelsea showdown as he avoids election duty | Goal.com

 Mendy, who missed the first-leg meeting, is expected to be fit to play although the availability of Marcelo will mean the Brazilian is able to step in, should his team-mate suffer any setback between now and kick-off.

-There remain question marks over the availability of midfielder Federico Valverde, meanwhile, who was not part of the travelling party heading to London on Tuesday morning.
+There were question marks over the availability of midfielder Federico Valverde, meanwhile, although having now recorded two negative coronavirus tests, he has been able to travel.

-The 22-year-old is still waiting to record a negative coronavirus test to be able to join the group in London, with time running out ahead of the game taking place on May 5.

 Once the Madrid squad arrives in England they will train at 8pm BST (3pm ET) at Stamford Bridge, with Zidane due to hold his press conference 45 minutes before that.